FaisalTamanoJr/Class-Notes/SOFDESG - Lesson 1.md

 				- A design approach defines all the architectural modules of the product, along with its communication and data flow representation with the external and third party modules (if any).
 				- The internal design of all the modules of the proposed architecture should be clearly defined, with all the details, in the DDS.
 			4. Building or developing the product
-				- Development begins and the product is built in accordance to the DDS.
+				- Development begins, and the product is built in accordance to the DDS.
 				- Different high-level programming languages are used depending on the type of software being developed.
 			5. Testing the product
 				- Although testing is a subset of all the stages in the modern SDLC models, and testing activities are mostly involved in all the stages, this stage only refers to the testing only stage.
 Hence, it is where product defects are reported, tracked, fixed, and retested, until the product reaches the quality standards defined in the SRS.
 			6. Deployment in the market and maintenance
 				- The product is released to the market after it is tested and ready to be deployed.
 				- Sometimes product deployment happens in stages as per the business strategy of that organization.
 				- The product may first be released in a limited segment and tested in the real business environment (UAT - User Acceptance Testing).
-Then based on the feedback, the product may be released as it is or with suggested enhancements in the targeting market segment.
+Then, based on the feedback, the product may be released as it is or with suggested enhancements in the targeting market segment.
 				- After the product is released in the market, its maintenance is done for the existing customer base.
 		- Software Lifecycle Context
 			1. Requirements